HypePhilosophy/turnt-tls/README.md

 ## Notes
 Much of the syntax is similar to the popular but deprecated [requests](https://www.npmjs.com/package/request) package.
 However, it is worth to note that pseudo-header order is not supported, but with enough support I will add it.
 Additionally, I will add more http methods if people would like me to.

+I have also taken the liberty to provide pre-made binaries that will run on MacOS, Linux, and Windows, however you are free to build your own.
+All that would entail would be changing a few lines in the `./golang/build.bat file.

 Anyone is welcome to contribute to this module to implement any more http methods or functionality.
 Just make a pull request and I will review it :)